BenMcGit/venmojs/README.md

 # venmo4js

-A NodeJS wrapper for the Venmo API (Forked from https://github.com/pineapplelol/venmojs)
+A NodeJS wrapper for the Venmo API

 ## Installation